Fellowships and Funding

 What is a research assistantship (RA)?

-A research assistant’s (RA’s) primary responsibilities are research related.
-A research assistant assists a faculty member (or multiple faculty members) in research.
+The primary responsibility of a research assistant (RA) is to assist a faculty member (or multiple faculty members) to conduct research.
 Funding is provided from a faculty member through research grants and positions are found through direct relationships with faculty.
 RAs include tuition support.